 Why do parents in most societies tend to be warm and loving, and parents in about 25% of the world's societies tend to be mildly to severely rejecting (Rohner, 1975, 1986; Rohner & Rohner, 1981)?
 What factors account for these societal differences and for individual variations in parenting within societies?
 Questions such as these guide the second portion of IPARTheory's sociocultural systems subtheory.
 No single or simple response answers these questions, but specific factors noted below do appear to be reliably associated with societal and intrasocietal variations in parental rejection.
 Principal among these are conditions that promote the breakdown of primary emotional relationships and social supports.
 Thus, single parents (most often mothers) in social isolation without social and emotional supports-especially if the parents are young and economically deprived-appear universally to be at greatest risk for withdrawing love and affection from their children (Rohner, 1986).
 It is useful to note, however, that from a global perspective poverty by itself is not necessarily associated with increased rejection.
 Rather, it is poverty in association with these other social and emotional conditions that place children at greatest risk.
 Indeed, much of humanity is now and always has been in a state of relative poverty.
 But despite this, most parents around the world raise their children with loving care (Rohner, 1975).
+Other risk-factors such as family conflict and violence, parental substance abuse, and parental psychiatric disorder have also been shown to be significant predictors of children's and young adults' self-reports of parental rejection.

-Paradigm Shift From Parental Acceptance-Rejection Theory (PARTheory) to

-Interpersonal Acceptance and Rejection Theory (IPARTheory)
+Paradigm Shift From Parental Acceptance-Rejection Theory (PARTheory) to Interpersonal Acceptance and Rejection Theory (IPARTheory)

-As reported earlier, IPARTheory initially focused on parental acceptance and rejection.
+As we said earlier, IPARTheory (then called PARTheory) initially focused exclusively on parental acceptance and rejection.
 But in 1999 it went through a paradigm shift from parental to interpersonal acceptance and rejection.
-More specifically, the central postulate of what was then called PARTheory stated that perceived parental rejection is associated with the specific cluster of personality dispositions noted in personality subtheory.
+More specifically, one of the central postulates of what was then PARTheory stated that perceived parental rejection is associated with the specific cluster of personality dispositions noted in personality subtheory.
 The reformulated postulate now states that perceived rejection by an attachment figure at any point in life tends to be associated with the same cluster of personality dispositions found among children and adults rejected by parents in childhood.
 Now the theory and associated research is focused on all aspects of interpersonal acceptance-rejection, including but not limited to parental acceptance-rejection, peer and sibling acceptance-rejection, teacher acceptance-rejection, grandparent acceptance-rejection, acceptance-rejection in intimate adult relationships, parent-in-law acceptance-rejection, and acceptance-rejection in other attachment relationships throughout the lifespan.
 Despite this paradigm shift in theory and research-focus, the theory continued to be known as PARTheory until 2014 because that label had become so widely recognized internationally.

-However, by 2014, overwhelming empirical evidence supported the theory's basic postulate that children and adults in many classes of relationships other than parent-child relationships understand themselves to be cared about (i.e., accepted or rejected) in the same four ways that children do in parent-child relationships.
+However, by 2014, overwhelming empirical evidence supported another of the theory's basic postulates that children and adults in many classes of relationships other than parent-child relationships understand themselves to be cared about (i.e., accepted or rejected) in the same four ways that children do in parent-child relationships.
 Additionally, evidence supported the postulate that individuals in these non-parental relationships tend to respond to perceptions of acceptance-rejection in the same way that children do when they perceive themselves to be accepted or rejected by their parents.
 In view of these facts, the name of the theory was officially changed to IPARTheory on June 25, 2014 (Rohner, 2014) at the 5th International Congress on Interpersonal Acceptance and Rejection.